 When a Nose Job Goes Wrong

-What Can Revisional Rhinoplasty Correct?
+What Can Revision Rhinoplasty Correct?

-Revisional rhinoplasty can address a wide range of issues resulting from a previous rhinoplasty, including:
+Revision rhinoplasty can address a wide range of issues resulting from a previous rhinoplasty, including:

 - Asymmetry: Corrects uneven or imbalanced nasal structures that may have resulted from the initial surgery.